yyn0302/SUSTech-CS102A/README.md

+# SUSTech-CS102A-A

+These are the assignments posted on the OnlineJudge of the CS102A course of SUSTech `2020F`

+All of them worked well and got **AC**

+---

+# SUSTech-CS102A-E

+This folder includes code implementation in the CS102A course of SUSTech `2020F`

+- *lecture knowledge points*
+- *lab exercises*

+---

 # SUSTech-CS102A-P

 ### Aeroplane Chess

----

 This is the final project of the CS102A course of SUSTech `2020F`

-It scored 100 + bonus part 🤪
+It scored 100 + bonus part

-Although its main logic code is totally a pile of B.S.[^1]

-[^1]: It just works, but I don't know why!

-(I can't even believe anyone is willing to read it), some modules may still have some value for your reference.
+Although its main logic code is totally a pile of B.S.[^1] (I can't even believe anyone is willing to read it), some modules may still have some value for your reference.